I LOVE finding new independent ebooks to read!

 The Fermi is Earth’s first faster-than-light capable spaceship.
 It’s also its last.
 The moment its engines engage, it unleashes a shockwave that vaporises entire planets, entire solar systems.
 Fermi’s crew, the last surviving members of the human race, now find themselves circling an ancient Dyson sphere in a distant corner of the galaxy, where they must explore a city of ships and negotiate with a vast, lonely AI for their survival.
 But that isn’t their only problem.
 Because the Fermi’s engines are powering up again…

-It was time for something a little different, and luckily, The Witches of Greasy Creek by Susan Dorsey arrived in my inbox.
+The Witches of Greasy Creek by Susan Dorsey

 What a captivating book!
 This occult thriller, set in the Appalachian mountains is a fast-paced story of witchcraft, friendship, and family... as well as a bit of trust in your elders.